return to main page

 It also smells delicious!

-• The Stuff - spray on before hiking in the woods to repel burrs and other sticky plants.
+• The Stuff - spray on as a burr preventative before hiking in the woods to repel sticky plants.
 Be careful not to spray on floors, its slippery stuff.

-• Super Coat Conditioner - this is for showdogs but if you mix 25% SC/75% water in a spray bottle it also makes a great smelling coat spray to use while brushing your puppy (for showdogs the mix is 50% SC/50% water and you use it after applying Coat Handler, and blow dry with a forced air dog dryer)
+• Cindra Super Coat Dressing - mix 25% SC/75% water in a spray bottle for a great smelling coat spray to use while brushing your puppy (for showdogs the mix is 50% SC/50% water used after applying Coat Handler, and blown dry with a forced air dog dryer)

-• Hypoallergenic Shampoo - you won't need to bathe your puppy much with these products (frequent bathing can dry the skin) but if you do, use any mild hypoallergenic conditioning dog shampoo.
+• Hypoallergenic Shampoo - you won't need to bathe your puppy much (frequent bathing can dry the skin) but if you do, use any mild hypoallergenic conditioning dog shampoo.

 FIRST AID KIT The absolute best first aid book I have found is Hands On Dog Care The Complete Book of Canine First Aid, by Susan Copeland & John A Hamil DVM.